rust-lang/rust/text/0000-async_await.md

 eventually evaluating to the item value when it returns `Poll::Ready`.

 `await!` can only be used inside of an async function, closure, or block.
-Using outside of that context is an error.
+Using it outside of that context is an error.

 (`await!` is a compiler built-in to leave space for deciding its exact syntax later.
 See more information in the unresolved questions section.)